SkyeVoyant/RepoPush/README.md

 **Simple, automatic backup system for your projects to GitHub.**

 Monitors your projects and automatically commits every change locally, then syncs to GitHub at regular intervals.
-No spam, no fuss.

 ## What it does